Block Properties

 Allows to override the default loot table

-So for a block "mynamespace:myblock", the default would be mynamespace:block/myblock
+So for a block "mynamespace:myblock", the default would be mynamespace:blocks/myblock